andrea-f/bitmovin-player-augment-seekbar-metadata/README.md

 ```

-### 4.4 Get references to Bitmovin seek bar elements
-Update the seek bar and show the label with the extra metadata information.
+Get relevant player UI elements and update the seek bar to show the label with the extra metadata information.

-Get the references to Bitmovin player UI elements:
+Define the references to Bitmovin player UI elements:
 ```
 var
     seekbarLabel = document.querySelector(CSS_CLASSES.SEEKBAR_LABEL),